-Since the Board of Regents meets at fixed intervals, the earliest the proposed rule can be presented for adoption, after expiration of the required 45-day public comment period provided for in the State Administrative Procedure Act (SAPA) sections 201(1) and (5), would be the March 12-13, 2018 Regents meeting.
+The proposed amendment was presented to the Professional Practice Committee for recommendation and to the Full Board for adoption as an emergency action at the December 2017 meeting of the Board of Regents, effective December 12, 2017.
+Since the Board of Regents meets at fixed intervals, the earliest the proposed rule can be presented for adoption, after expiration of the required 60-day public comment period provided for in the State Administrative Procedure Act (SAPA) sections 201(1) and (5), would be the March 12-13, 2018 Regents meeting.
 Furthermore, pursuant to SAPA section 203(1), the earliest effective date of the proposed rule, if adopted at the March meeting, would be March 28, 2018, the date the Notice of Adoption would be published in the State Register.
+However, the December emergency rule will expire on March 11, 2018.
+If the rule were to lapse, it would impede the ability of pharmacists to substitute FDA designated biological products, when permissible under Chapter 357.

-Therefore, emergency action is necessary at the December 2017 Regents meeting for the preservation of the public health and the general welfare in order to enable the State Education Department to immediately establish requirements to timely implement Chapter 357, which is already in effect, so that pharmacists will be able to substitute FDA designated biological products, unless prohibited from doing so by the prescriber.
+Therefore, emergency action is necessary at the February 2018 Regents meeting for the preservation of the public health and the general welfare in order to enable the State Education Department to continue to implement Chapter 357, which is already in effect, so that pharmacists will be able to substitute FDA designated biological products, unless prohibited from doing so by the prescriber.

-It is anticipated that the proposed rule will be presented for permanent adoption as a permanent rule at the March 12-13, 2018 Regents meeting, which is the first scheduled meeting after expiration of the 45-day public comment period prescribed in the State Administrative Procedure Act for State agency rule makings.
+It is anticipated that the proposed rule will be presented for permanent adoption as a permanent rule at the March 12-13, 2018 Regents meeting, which is the first scheduled meeting after expiration of the 60-day public comment period prescribed in the State Administrative Procedure Act for State agency rule makings.